Will Fyffe

-Will Fyffe, CBE (16 February 1885 – 14 December 1947) was a Scottish music hall and performing artist, a star of the 1930s and 1940s, on stage and screen.
+Will Fyffe, CBE (16 February 1885 – 14 December 1947) was a Scottish music hall and performing artist on stage and screen during the 1930s and 1940s.

-Fyffe made his debut in his father's stock company at the age of six.
-He travelled extensively throughout Scotland and the rest of the UK, playing the numerous music halls of the time, where he performed his sketches and sang his songs in his own inimitable style.
-During the 1930s, he was one of the highest paid musical hall artistes in Britain.
+Fyffe made his debut in his father's stock company at age 6.
+He travelled extensively throughout Scotland and the rest of the UK, playing the numerous music halls of the time, where he performed his sketches and sang his songs in an inimitable style.
+During the 1930s, he was one of the highest paid musical hall artists in Britain.

-In addition, Fyffe appeared in 23 major films of the era (American and British), sometimes starring, and recorded over 30 songs, delivered with his own unique style.
+In addition, Fyffe appeared in 23 major films of the era (American and British), and he recorded over 30 songs.

-His singer-songwriter skills are still well-known today, particularly his own composition, "I Belong To Glasgow".
+His singer-songwriter skills are still well-known today, particularly his composition "I Belong to Glasgow".
 This song has been covered by Danny Kaye, Eartha Kitt, Gracie Fields and Kirk Douglas: